Ferry system boasts of taxpayer savings that don't add up

 Griffith appeared insulted when asked if it was responsible management to propose the hefty pay increases when the ferry system is consistently strapped for cash.

-But Griffith’s argument was undermined by an internal WSF document dated July 13, 2016 in which the authors described the agency’s financial status as a “serious situation.”
+But Griffith’s argument was undermined by an internal WSF document obtained by the KING 5 Investigators dated July 13, 2016, in which the authors described the agency’s financial status as a “serious situation.”

 The 2016 document outlines how State Ferries quietly asked the legislature for $6.6 million in additional funding because the agency had overspent its budget.
 The greatest expense projection was $2.2 million to add staff on several boats to help count passengers.

 “This is a serious situation.
-WSF does not have the budget to sustain the operating program through the end of the biennium and deliver the services that the Governor, legislature and public expect.”
+WSF does not have the budget to sustain the operating program through the end of the biennium and deliver the services that the governor, Legislature and public expect,” wrote authors of the document.

 Griffith agreed to the passenger counting staff additions before being granted the fiscal authority to do so.
 State Ferries said that happened because the Coast Guard had expressed concern about the accuracy of WSF passenger counts.